 - Packing tape

-- Secure the wrapping with tape.
+- Fasten the wrap using tape.

 Once you have arrived at your new home, avoid opening the wine for a couple of days to help prevent “Bottle Shock”.
 Bottle shock is the temporary loss of flavor in wine when it absorbs too much oxygen over a short period due to excessive movement during transit.
 A good rule of thumb is to allow your wine to rest for at least seven days for each day it was in transit before opening and enjoying.